 Kensa's commercial ground source heat pump range can be designed as reverse cycle modules which can provide heating or cooling.
 This option needs to be specified at time of order as it cannot be field fitted.
+For reverse cycle units glycol needs to be added to the distribution side (22%, -10C).

 The modular design of Kensa plant rooms enables the system to closely match the required loads.
-Each unit should be configured via the BMS to operate sequentially to allow part operation to match the heat/ cooling demand of the building.
+Each unit should be configured via the BMS to operate sequentially to allow part operation to match the heat/cooling demand of the building.
 With multiple units it is possible to provide heating and cooling to different parts of the building simultaneously.
 The multiple unit approach also offers a degree of redundancy in the unlikely event of a problem with one if the units.

 Depending on the system design it might be necessary to incorporate a buffer vessel to avoid short cycling problems and it is recommended, to improve overall efficiency of the system, that this is a twin connection buffer vessel.
 The vessel should be sized for 10 litres per kW of the smallest heat pump module.
-For example for a 60kW heating load using 3 x 20kW heat pumps the buffer vessel should be approx 20 x 10 = 200 litres.
-(If low loss headers are used which provide sufficient volume then an additional buffer vessel might not be required).
+For example for a 60kW heating load using $3 \times 20$ kW heat pumps the buffer vessel should be approx $20 \times 10 = 200$ litres.

 Kensa heat pumps can work equally as well with horizontal, vertical or lake arrays as the energy source.
 Although Slinky ground arrays are shown on the drawing, in large commercial projects it can be more usual to use a borehole field design due to space considerations.
-Kensa can offer a thermal response test on a trail borehole to provide data to enable an accurate borefield design to be produced.
-For any loads above 100kW this is highly recommended.
-Please contact Kensa for further details.